paulo308/bigseaAAAaaS/README.md

-# bigseaAAA
+# AAA as a Service

-Development of Authentication, Authorisation and Accounting
+Development of Authentication, Authorisation and Accounting as a Service for The BIGSEA Project.

-Run script demo.sh in order to lift all docker machines.
+Run script start.sh in order to star all docker machines and initiate the AAA Server.